CadenZhao/HOHC/README.md

 - **Regulation Patterns**:
   - The brain is the central regulator, influencing most tissues/organs, followed by endocrine glands and digestive organs.
   - Membrane HRs are the predominant interaction targets for most hormones.
-- **Sex-Specific Regulations**:
-  - For example, the adrenal gland exerts stronger regulation on the bladder, blood vessel, and breast in males, while the brain has stronger influence on the salivary gland in females.

 These insights provide a foundation for understanding hormone-mediated inter-organ communications and their gender-specific nuances.